 Please consider helping to support our robust programming and pedagogical work with a donation.
 Contributing through the Ohio State GiveTo website will allow you to make a one-time or recurring contribution through a secure, online connection.
 If you wish to donate by check or would like to discuss setting up other development, scholarship or programmatic opportunities for the Disability Studies Program, please contact our Senior Director of Development, Liz Burns by phone (614-292-2197) or email (firstname.lastname@example.org).

-To receive ongoing updates about Ohio State's Disability Studies Program activities, join our listserv (firstname.lastname@example.org).
-For specific questions requiring an individual response, email email@example.com.
+To receive ongoing updates and event information from the Disability Studies Program, join our listserv (email@example.com).
+For questions requiring an individual response, please email firstname.lastname@example.org.